-Norman W. McLeod Professor in Sustainable Pavement Engineering
+Associate Professor - Norman W. McLeod Professor in Pavement Materials

-Director of the Centre for Pavement and Transportation Technology
+Director - Centre For Pavement and Transportation Technology

 CPATT has received new Northern Transportation Adaptation Initiative (NTAI) Grants